thomscoder/scripter/README.md

 };
 ```

-Please report any bug.
-Still fighting with infinite rendering ;)
+Please be gentle.
+Still fighting with infinite rendering and typescript configs ;)
+Any help is more than welcomed!